ellisk42/ec/README.md

 python bin/logo.py -h
 ```

-To train and evaluate the full model in the paper (Ours, Generative Language + Translation Priors + Language Compression in Fig. 5), run:
+To train and evaluate the full model in the paper (LAPS + ME + language-program compression in Table 1), run:
 ```
 python3.7 bin/logo.py \
   --enumerationTimeout 1800 \  # Search timeout (s)